swarm-game/swarm/TUTORIAL.md

 do, and the kinds of programs they can interpret, is restricted by what devices they have installed.
 In Creative mode you can do anything you like, including fabricate arbitrary items out of thin air using the `create` command.
-To switch, tab until the world view is highlighted, then hit the `m` key.
+To switch, highlight the world view panel, then hit the `m` key.